Login to Portal

 Any amount paid to you as a hardship withdrawal will be subject to a 10 percent Federal income tax withholding unless you choose to pay all taxes on the distribution when you file your tax return with the IRS.
 Subject to the Plan hardship withdrawal limitations discussed earlier, you may plan for that withholding in setting the amount of your request.

-For example, if you have $20,000 in your regular account (meaning you could potentially receive a hardship withdrawal for up to $10,000) and you have appropriate documentation of a financial hardship of $5,000, you would be permitted to request a distribution of $5,555.55.
+For example, if you have $20,000 in your regular account (meaning you could potentially receive a hardship withdrawal for up to $10,000) and you have the appropriate financial hardship of $5,000, you would be permitted to request a distribution of $5,555.55.
 That way, the Plan would withhold the required 10 percent Federal income tax withholding (which here is $555.55), which will leave you with exactly $5,000 in hand.

 You may also include in your request the amounts you will need to pay state or local income taxes, any Federal income tax liability that won't be covered by the 10 percent withholding, and the possible 10 percent penalty for a hardship withdrawal taken before you reach age 59½.